acgetchell/CDT-plusplus/docs/multithreading.md

 private-copy validation followed by a non-throwing swap.

 `cdt::Random` remains thread-confined.
 The current parallel operations consume no random draws inside worker tasks.
-Any future stochastic worker must receive a unique, stable `root.split(worker_stream)` engine; sharing one mutable engine is a data race and is unsupported.
+Any downstream stochastic worker must receive a unique, stable `root.split(worker_stream)` engine; sharing one mutable engine is a data race and is unsupported.